apollographql/apollo/docs/source/tutorial/data-source.md

 module.exports = LaunchAPI;
 ```

-The `RESTDataSource` class also automatically caches responses from REST resources with no additional setup.
+The `RESTDataSource` class automatically caches responses from REST resources with no additional setup.
 We call this feature **partial query caching**.
 It enables you to take advantage of the caching logic that the REST API already exposes.

 > To learn more about partial query caching with Apollo data sources, check out [this blog post](https://blog.apollographql.com/easy-and-performant-graphql-over-rest-e02796993b2b).